Admissions Criteria and Guidelines

 The Middle School EAL program is limited to approximately 20% of students in grades 6-8; EAL classes are restricted to 12 students.
-Each grade-level 6-8 offers an intermediate / advanced EAL class, Core Class (EAL 2).
-Depending on enrollment, a beginning EAL class may be offered for English language learners in Grade 6 students only.
-Students in Grades 7-8 are required to demonstrate intermediate or advanced EAL skills based on admissions testing.
-Exceptions to these guidelines may be made by the Middle School Principal in consultation with the EAL department.
+Each grade-level 6-8 offers an intermediate / advanced EAL Core Class (EAL 2).
+Students in Grades 6-8 are required to demonstrate intermediate or advanced EAL skills based on an admissions screening.
+A specialist EAL teacher offers small group "pull-out" classes and "push-in" support in the mainstream classroom.